david-cortes/cmfrec/README.md

 # Collective Matrix Factorization

-Implementation of collective matrix factorization, based on _Relational learning via collective matrix factorization_ ([2]), with some enhancements and alternative models for cold-start recommendations as described in _Cold-start recommendations in Collective Matrix Factorization_ ([1]), and adding implicit-feedback variants as described in _Collaborative filtering for implicit feedback datasets_ ([3]).
+Implementation of collective matrix factorization, based on ["Relational learning via collective matrix factorization"](https://dl.acm.org/doi/abs/10.1145/1401890.1401969), with some enhancements and alternative models for cold-start recommendations as described in ["Cold-start recommendations in Collective Matrix Factorization"](https://arxiv.org/abs/1809.00366), and adding implicit-feedback variants as described in ["Collaborative filtering for implicit feedback datasets"](https://ieeexplore.ieee.org/abstract/document/4781121/).

 This is a hybrid collaborative filtering model for recommender systems that takes as input either explicit item ratings or implicit-feedback data, and side information about users and/or items (although it can also fit pure collaborative-filtering and pure content-based models).
 The overall idea was extended here to also be able to do cold-start recommendations (for users and items that were not in the training data but which have side information available).